-Keep nest boxes closed during housing the hens, when possible.
+Keep nest boxes closed while housing the pullets, when possible.

-Hens need to use to nest boxes to produce eggs, and not to hide in the first days.
+Hens need to use nest boxes to produce eggs, and not to hide in the first days.

-Advise to open the nest boxes 1-2 weeks before the onset of lay.
+It is recommended to open the nest boxes 1-2 weeks before the onset of lay.

-Note that in aviary systems with one-line nest boxes, the birds need more time to find them!
+Note that in aviary systems with one level of nest boxes, the birds need more time to find them.